Can performance art become a museum piece? Tino Sehgal thinks so. He sells his work to collectors and museums, which pay others to "interpret" it.

 Her art also gains power by tracking her life and times.
 She was young and so was feminism when she jerked a brush through her hair while repeating, "Art must be beautiful.
 The artist must be beautiful."
 The retrospective's first room also sets out tools with which her audience once choose to attack or defend her.
-Frightening as they are, they parallel the scissors that Yoko Ono once offered, so that others could snip away at her clothing.
+Frightening as they are, they parallel the scissors that Yoko Ono once offered in her Cut Piece, so that others could snip away at her clothing.

 In 1976 she met Frank Uwe Laysiepen, the German artist known as Ulay.
 With Imponderabilia in 1977, people could squeeze through a doorway narrowed by her and a man's naked body.
 Their subsequent retreat to an Asian monastery recalls the counterculture, and their walk the length of the Great Wall turned into a history of their twelve-year partnership all by itself.
 They planned to meet in the middle, in celebration of marriage.
 By the time they got permission from the Chinese government, they had decided to part, and their passing on the wall had become a farewell.
 With The House with an Ocean View in 2002, an older artist alone accepts the public eye.

-In MOMA's imposing atrium, a large square isolates Abramovic from her audience.
+In the vastness of MoMA's atrium, a large square isolates Abramovic from her audience.
 Potential participants wait on line for as much as five hours at a time.
 Even so, no one can match her endurance, her flowing dress, and her lack of expression, not to mention her survival without obvious trips to the bathroom.
 Performance has become interactive, but not a collaboration among equals.
 Cameras and lights allow anyone to watch online, in real time, but they also convert the site into a stage set, with the artist as star.
 The society of the spectacle has begun.